henryburon/henryburon.github.io/_posts/2023-12-05-polyglotbot.md

 ## Overview

-**Goal**: Develop a ROS2 package that allows a 7 DoF Franka Emika Panda robotic arm to write translated text and speech on a whiteboard.
+Developed a ROS2 package that allows a 7 DoF Franka Emika Panda robotic arm to write translated text and speech on a whiteboard.

 **Team**: Allen Liu, Kassidy Shedd, Megan Black, Damien Koh